Kamran-Afzali/Kamran-Afzali.github.io/_posts/POMDP.md

       str(args(POMDP))

-+ states defines the set of states S
++ States defines the set of states S

-+ actions defines the set of actions A
++ Actions defines the set of actions A

-+ observations defines the set of observations Ω
++ Observations defines the set of observations Ω

-+ transition_prob defines the conditional transition probabilities T(s′∣s,a)
++ Transition_prob defines the conditional transition probabilities T(s′∣s,a)

-+ observation_prob specifies the conditional observation probabilities O(o∣s′,a)
++ Observation_prob specifies the conditional observation probabilities O(o∣s′,a)

-+ reward specifies the reward function R
++ Reward specifies the reward function R

-+ discount is the discount factor γ in range [0,1]
++ Discount is the discount factor γ in range [0,1]

-+ horizon is the problem horizon as the number of periods to consider.
++ Horizon is the problem horizon as the number of periods to consider.

-+ terminal_values is a vector of state utilities at the end of the horizon.
++ Terminal_values is a vector of state utilities at the end of the horizon.

-+ start is the initial probability distribution over the system states S
++ Start is the initial probability distribution over the system states S

-+ max indicates whether the problem is a maximization or a minimization, and
++ Max indicates whether the problem is a maximization or a minimization

-+ name used to give the POMDP problem a name.
++ Name used to give the POMDP problem a name.